IDArnhem/sensing-the-world/PITCHME.md

 The only thing that you need to know about a sensor for now is that it is "a value that moves through time".
 People in finance call that a "ticker" in EE it's called a "signal" in electronic music they call it a "control signal" but in all of them they mean "a value that moves through time".
 ---
 ## There are (for now) two types of sensors
-We can classify them according to the kind of signal that they produce: (and let's imagine a hypothetical sensor for dog poop)
+We can classify them according to the kind of signal that they produce: (let's imagine a hypothetical sensor for dog poop)
   - digital (two states)
     - poop happened (HIGH = 1)
     - poop didn't happen (LOW = 0)